cran-task-views/MetaAnalysis/MetaAnalysis.md

 - `r pkg("diagmeta")` considers the case where the primary studies use an analysis using multiple cut-offs.
 - `r pkg("NMADiagT")` provides network meta-analysis of diagnostic tests in a Bayesian framework using Stan as the engine.
 - `r pkg("DTAplots")` produces various plots for diagnostic studies including forest and SROC plots.
 The packages above also provide various graphical methods.
+- `r pkg("MVPBT")` provides tests for small study effects in diagnostic test meta-analysis
+- `r pkg("dmetatools")` provides confidence intervals for the AUC of the summary ROC curve and related methods.

 ### Meta-regression